-Hallsville Bobcat Anglers Fishing Team - is affiliated with the ULTIMATE HIGH SCHOOL FISHING Organization in East Texas.
+Hallsville Bobcat Anglers Fishing Team - Bass Fishing Team is affiliated with the ULTIMATE HIGH SCHOOL FISHING Organization in East Texas.
 Area teams compete in fishing tournaments in the spring and fall.
 Teams competing have the opportunity to fish for scholarships and various door prizes during the year.
 The Ultimate High School Fishing Tournament Trail mission is to provide, promote, and encourage youth fishing.
 We do promise to create among our fellow anglers and the public in general, an awareness of American angling, conservation, and outdoor recreation through education, fishing ethics and techniques, sportsmanship, and conservation of our natural resources.
-Bobcat Anglers are responsible for and required to pay membership fees, sponsor fees, and tournament expenses and fees yearly.